 - a.
-Physical development
+Physical development - i.
+Begin to sit without support - ii.
+Develop a pincer grasp; everything goes to the mouth - iii.
+Begin to crawl - iv.
+Begin getting teeth and eating soft foods - b.
+Cognitive development - i.
+Begin babbling and by 12 months learn their first word - ii.
+Develop "object consistency;" they do not forget that something exists just because you take it away - iii.
+Interested in what objects do and what objects fit where - c.
+Emotional development dangers

 - i.
-Begin to sit without support

-- ii.
-Develop a pincer grasp; everything goes to the mouth

-- iii.
-Begin to crawl

-- iv.
-Begin getting teeth and eating soft foods

-- b.
-Cognitive development

-- i.
-Begin babbling and by 12 months learn their first word

-- i.
 Development of "separation anxiety" from parents and start of tantrums - ii.
 Sense of autonomy around feeding as they begin to eat finger foods - d.
-Implications for the health care provider i.
-Persistent crying/irritability can be a symptom of serious bacterial infections such as meningitis, SVT, physical abuse, intussusception, cardiac problems, corneal abrasions, or electrolyte disturbances ii.
-Front teeth come in before molars, children may bite off large pieces of food and not be able to grind them up before swallowing, increasing the risk of food aspiration; do not give children exam gloves to play with iii.
-Separation anxiety is best dealt with by keeping child and parent together as much as possible during evaluation and involving parent in treatment if appropriate; interact first with parent to build trust with infant
+Implications for the health care provider - i.
+Persistent crying/irritability can be symptom of serious bacterial infections such as meningitis, SVT, physical abuse, intussusception, cardiac problems, corneal abrasions, or electrolyte disturbances - ii.
+Infants explore objects with their mouths which greatly increases risk of foreign body aspiration; do not give children exam gloves to play with - iii.
+Separation anxiety is best dealt with by keeping child and parent together as much as possible during evaluation and involving parent in treatment if appropriate; if possible, interact first with parent to build trust with infant iv.
+Increased mobility of crawling and walking brings exposure to physical